Frequently Asked Questions

 I have a Level B assessment qualification through Pearson.
 This means that I can do a screener (Shaywitz Dyslexia Screener) on children in Kindergarten through grade 3 to determine if they might be "at risk" for dyslexia.
 Please note - this screener is NOT a diagnostic tool and I cannot diagnose a person with dyslexia.
 Reach out to me if you have further questions about this screener.

 Children enrolled in school can get tested by their school division; however, there is often a long waitlist.
-If you would like to find out sooner, or if you are an adult not enrolled in a public school, you can pay a professional educational psychologist who works in private practice to do this testing for you.
+If you would like to find out sooner, or if you are a person not enrolled in a school division, you can pay a professional educational psychologist who works in private practice to do this testing for you.
 Please reach out to me if you would like help navigating this in your area.

 No.